 Michigan law requires all drivers in the state to have a license.
 Individuals who disobey this law and get involved in a motor vehicle accident while driving without a license may face serious penalties – including jail time.
 That said, can unlicensed drivers still get no-fault benefits if they are involved in a car crash?
 Does driving without a license automatically make someone liable for a crash?

-At Jay Trucks, our knowledgeable vehicle accident lawyers in Flint have been handling car crash claims for decades, recovering millions in compensation for our clients.
+At Jay Trucks, our knowledgeable car accident lawyers in Clare have been handling car crash claims for decades, recovering millions in compensation for our clients.
 Call our law offices to learn about your legal options today.
 There is no cost or obligation for this meeting, and you can learn if you may have a valid claim.